 - Fire detectors covering or tampering with these devices puts lives at risk as it will delay the sounding of an alarm in the event of a fire.
 Never cover or tamper with a fire detector - Drones the flying of drones (of any size or weight) for recreational purposes and private use on land either owned or occupied by the College is prohibited - Barbeques students are not permitted to have barbeques on College premises.
 Barbeques are only permitted as part of an official College-sponsored or run event in agreement with the College Fire Safety Officer - Fireworks students are not allowed to let off any form of fireworks on College premises - Firearms and offensive weapons the possession or use of rifles, air pistols or other types of firearm or offensive weapon is strictly forbidden anywhere on College property - College electrical equipment all College electrical wiring and equipment is tested and checked at regular intervals.
 Any repairs or modifications must only be made by College electrical staff.
 Students should not undertake any modifications or repairs themselves as this may constitute a serious electrocution or fire risk.
 All faulty equipment should be reported immediately to the person responsible for the area or activity - Personal electrical equipment students are responsible for the electrical safety of any equipment they bring to the College and for any harm which may occur to anyone as a result of these items.
 Any equipment must be safe and comply with current European electrical safety standards.
-The
+The College retains the right of inspection and confiscation of equipment found to be unsafe or specifically prohibited under College rules

-General regulations 2019 - 2020 (continued)
+General regulations 2020 - 2021 (continued)